pkp/pkp-docs/upgrade-guide/en/index.md

 $ php tools/upgrade.php check
 ```

-In the screenshot below, we can see that the we are currently running `3.2.1-4` and will be upgrading to `3.3.0-6`.
+In the screenshot below, we can see that we are currently running `3.2.1-4` and will be upgrading to `3.3.0-6`.

 ![An example of running the PHP upgrade check in the command-line.](./assets/upgrade-check.png)